sinnwrig/Glslang.NET/README.md

 Creating and using shader preprocessors and programs require an instance of the ShaderCompiler class<br>
 ShaderCompiler class must be wrapped in a 'using()' statement<br>

+See the Program.cs file for a simple compilation of a few GLSL/HLSL shaders